ongov/Ontario.ca-Jamstack-Toolkit/README.md

 > `useApplicationHeader: true`

+### Setting the Footer Style

+The following footer styles are supported:

+For full details and guidelines on the footer styles available in the Ontario Design System, consult the [Ontario.ca footer](https://designsystem.ontario.ca/components/detail/footers.html).

 #### Links in the Design System Application Subheader

 Link text and URLs for the application menu can be configured using the locale file `/src/_data/app/app-locale-strings.js`, under the `applicationHeader.navMenu` key.